MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Proposal: All writes across all sessions should be blocked and added to a queue.
 At the end of X millisecond all pending writes are sent in a batch to STORAGE and committed together at the same timestamp.
-The commits are all assigned a timestamp 1 larger than the current global timestamp and the global timestamp should be increased to this new value.
+The commits are all assigned a timestamp 1 larger than the current global timestamp.
+Once all commits have been made durable or aborted then the global timestamp should be increased to timestamp of the commit.

 This approach limits the per session write throughput to 1 write transaction per X milliseconds for user tables.